sleepcha/Fetchup/README.md

 # Fetchup

-A simple Swift REST API client with an option of aggressive manual caching using `URLCache`.
+A simple Swift REST API client with an option of manual caching using `URLCache` (handy for servers offering no caching policy implementation).

 ## Usage